qase-tms/qase-java/qase-junit5-reporter/docs/usage.md

+# Qase Integration in JUnit5

+This guide demonstrates how to integrate Qase with JUnit5, providing instructions on how to add Qase IDs, titles, fields, suites, comments, and file attachments to your test cases.

+---

-# How add QaseID to a test
+## How to Add QaseID to a Test

-You can add QaseID to a test in Junit5 by using the `@QaseId` annotation.
-This annotation can receive a single ID in the form of an integer.
+You can associate a QaseID with a test in JUnit5 by using the `@QaseId` annotation.
+This annotation accepts a single integer representing the test case ID in Qase.

-Example:
+### Example:

 ```java
 package org.example;